GayanAthukorala/GayanAthukorala/README.md

 -->

 ## About Me
-- 👨‍🎓 In my 2nd year studying Software Engineering at McMaster Univeristy
+- 👨‍🎓 In my 2nd year studying Software Engineering at McMaster University
 - 🚀 Payload and Ground Controls Sub-team on the McMaster Rocketry Team
 - ⚡ Interested in Full-Stack Development
 - 🌱 Currently learning Cloud Computing